 If you have allergies and want to keep the air in your home clean and safe for everyone, you must find the best purifier.
 The ideal purifier would be one that will clean the air and still fit into your home’s decor.
 With the numerous models and brands manufacturing purifiers, you must find a method to sieve the wheat from the chuff.

 For a long time, the Coway Company has been producing air purifiers in the low and mid-range.
-The Airmega 300 smart is a high-range cost premium design that has a great variety of smart features.
-This purifier has replaced the Coway AP-1511FHE which is designed to have a high-end level.
+The Airmega 300 smart is a high-range cost premium design that has a great variety of intelligent features.
+This purifier has replaced the Coway AP-1511FHE, which is designed to have a high-end level.
 You need to find out whether this purifier can stand the test of time and be an excellent choice for all homes.
 This in-depth review will give you all the pros and cons so you can make an informed decision.

 Comparison between the 300, 300S and 400, 400S models:

 The truth is that there is little difference between the Airmega 300 and the 300s because both have similar designs, airflow performance, and filtration setup.
 Their main differences come in because the Airmega 300 is cheaper and non-smart.
 The S models can be connected to your home Wi-Fi, and you can monitor and control it with the app.
 Also, the S models have a built-in ambient light sensor to activate sleep mode automatically.

 The main difference between the Airmega 300 and 400 is that the Airmega 400 is more prominent in size and the airflow rate.
 The difference between these two is mainly the size of the rooms they can work in.
 Another difference is the 400 comes with two color variants while the 300 is only in the white color variant.

 We will discuss later on exactly which models are worthy and which are not.

 Let’s take a look at its specs below:

 Filtration: 2 sets of pre-filter and combined HEPA with activated carbon filter